Pin on December 31 Calendar

 After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place.
 A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a “reasonable request” to review them.

 The past year created some challenges for business owners, and changing your business structure may be a good idea.
-Issues such as access to relief funding, tax breaks, and liability protections might be reason enough for Sole Proprietorships to incorporate or elect S Corporation status.
+Issues such as access to relief funding, tax breaks, and liability protections might be reason enough for sole proprietorships to incorporate or elect S Corp status.

 A structure conversion is not to be taken lightly, so be sure and discuss the options with your business attorney and accountant.
 Not all states allow conversions, so you’d need to dissolve your current entity and form an entirely new company under a different structure in those states.